Overview

 Service Level Agreement

-For daily_risk_report, webhook will be invoked once a day by 8:00 am Eastern Standard Time.
+For daily_risk_report and cross_facility_risk_report, the webhook will be invoked once a day by 8:00 am Eastern Standard Time.
 SLA is successful only if the webhook call is successful.
+If no data is available, the webhook won't be posting data to the webhook.

 Authentication